Concentrate on your question

 Your future is in your hands.
 Consult the I Ching for ideas that lead to clear thinking and positive mental attitude.
 The I Ching teaches you to flow with changes.
 Create positive change from the inside through conscious living.
 Take the time to reflect on your attitudes and ideas.

-The sage appears at this site with permission from Daoism Depot.
+The Wandering Sage appears at this site with permission of Daoism Depot.